joey-carlson/sis-engine/docs/parking_lot.md

 **Notes:** No new knobs or steps, just reframing.
 Aligns with SOC + Spirals philosophy.

 ### 5) Story-Facing Exports Emphasizing Pressure & Irreversibility (Spiral-Native Framing)
-**Why:** SPAR campaign history should read as "Here is how the world hardened over time," not just chronological events.
+**Why:** SiS campaign history should read as "Here is how the world hardened over time," not just chronological events.
 **What:** Evolve session and campaign exports to foreground lasting consequences, newly activated Spirals, and irreversible changes.
 - Add structural sections: "Lasting Consequences", "New Pressures Introduced", "Escalation Signals"
 - Session exports answer: What changed that can't be ignored?
 Who cares now?
 What pressure shifted?